daler/dotfiles/docs/nvim-lua.rst

     -- directly in Lua
     vim.keymap.set("n", "<leader>1", ":bfirst<CR>", { desc = "First buffer" })

-For plugins managed by lazy.nvim, they are specified in the ``keys`` property of the plugin's table:
+For plugins managed by lazy.nvim, they are instead specified in the ``keys`` property of the plugin's table:

 .. code-block:: lua